Prior Learning Assessment

 Knowledge and skills acquired through work and lifelong learning can be documented using a portfolio process.
 This allows you the flexibility to explain your knowledge and skills and provide a history of how this should translate into college credit.

-Or, you can visit Learning Counts to see what is involved in doing a portfolio.
+After meeting with an advisor and deciding portfolio is the right PLA option for you, you can visit Learning Counts to see what exactly is involved in doing a portfolio.

 Research shows that students who gain credit through prior learning assessment have a greater chance of completing their program, so we hope you check it out.